tonyjurg/N1904addons/docs/using_the_dataset.md

 from tf.app import use
 ```

-When loading N1904TF, by default, any additional features are not loaded.
+When loading the N1904TF dataset, by default, the additional features are not loaded.
 To include them, use the `mod` option during invocation, as shown below:

 ```python
 # Load the N1904-TF app and data with the additional features